betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 ![InstaPhoto033](/InstaPhoto033.jpg)

 Every year millions of tree seedlings are planted across Canada.
-As shown in the image above, the planter finds a suitable place to plant a seedling, then uses a spade to open holes for the seedling to be inserted, then the planter closes the hole and the cycle repeats thousands of times each day.
+As shown in the image above, the Planter finds a suitable place to plant a seedling, then uses a spade to open holes for the seedling to be inserted, then the Planter closes the hole and the cycle repeats thousands of times each day.

-Every step of the planting process can be optimized, usually it takes planters a whole season (approximately 80 days) to learn how to plant trees efficiently.
+Every step of the planting process can be optimized, usually it takes Planters a whole season (approximately 80 days) to learn how to plant trees efficiently.

 For a great look at what tree planting is like, watch this documentary [One Million Trees](https://www.youtube.com/watch?v=ep6sWECi3BE)